HaakonEidemHaakstad/HELMA/README.md

 *   **Storage:** Data is serialized as JSON and stored in `wp_options` table under `helma_presentation_data`.
 *   **Polling:** The player uses AJAX long-polling (10s interval) to check `helma_last_updated` timestamp against the server.

-## 📄 License

-This project is open-source and available for use and modification.

 ---
 *Developed with ❤️ for Fontenehuset Asker.*